What to wear and carry when hillwalking in Snowdonia, the Lake District or Scotland

 Walking Trousers

 Whilst there is nothing to stop you hillwalking in jeans or casual shorts, making the transition from town walking to hillwalking means that you'll soon find out why proper walking trousers are more appropriate.
-The most popular walking trouser in the UK is, we are told, the Craghoppers Kiwi range.
+One of the most popular walking trousers in the UK is, we are told, the Craghoppers Kiwi range.
 Available in a multitude of fits and weights, lined or unlined, with zip-off legs or not, they have features that other brands do their best to imitate.
 No matter what brand you prefer though, look for these features in the trousers you wear...

 The material should be dense enough to protect you from strong sunlight, nettles, heather and bracken, yet light enough to dry quickly if you get caught out in a shower.
-A shower-proof Durable Water Repellence coating is good, especially for walking through long wet grass, but this will eventually wear out in time.
+A shower-proof DWR (Durable Water Repellence) coating is good, especially for walking through long wet grass, but this will wear out in time, particularly around the knees and thighs.
 You can buy washing additives to restore the DWR, but they rely on the original coating to work, so they have mixed results.
 The trousers should have plenty of pockets, preferably zipped so that you don't leave your car keys lying by that lovely stream you had lunch by ten miles ago.
 A map pocket is obviously useful, as is an inner-pocket (inside the map pocket) to keep your phone secure.
 They should have enough room in the fit to move freely, and should be made from a wicking fabric to help with the evaporation of sweat (more about this later).

 If you like to wear shorts, bare in mind that in June, July and August, country paths and fields can sometimes be waist-high in nettles and thistles, so a pair of convertible zip-off trousers might be better, giving you the option to change according to the terrain and weather.
 Also bare in mind that if you choose to wear shorts, you drastically increase the risk of being bitten by ticks and contracting Lyme Disease.
 Please don't think that this is only a danger in particular parts of the UK, as Public Health England estimates that there are 3,000 new cases of Lyme Disease every year, and make no mistake, if not diagnosed and treated early, it can kill!

 Personally I swear by Craghoppers Kiwi trousers and have done for over a decade.
 I have over a dozen pairs for different seasons and everyday use, and my only complaint is that some of the waist buttons come poorly secured from the factory ...that's my excuse and I'm sticking to it!
-For summer use, the Kiwi Pro Active trouser is tough and stretchable, cut to suit the shape of the leg whilst climbing, yet still features zippable pockets, quick drying material and a shower-proof coating etc. To call them comfortable during hillwalking is to redefine the meaning of the word.
+For summer use, the Kiwi Pro II trouser is tough and stretchable, cut to suit the shape of the leg whilst climbing, yet still features zippable pockets, quick drying material and a shower-proof coating etc. To call them comfortable during hillwalking is to redefine the meaning of the word.
 And they look good too, according to my girlfriend, who also bought a pair, who also looks good in them.
-New for 2021 is an updated version called Prostretch, made from recycled plastic bottles, with zip-off legs and a more snug fit around the backside.
-Whilst being superbly practical for mountain walking, they also look good enough to wear to a fancy restaurant, so these new trousers have become my go-to choice for 2021.
+They are part-made from recycled plastic bottles and look good enough to wear to a fancy restaurant, so these new trousers have become my go-to choice in recent years.

 Shirts and Tops